 An artist may obtain a copyright by varying the background, lighting, perspective, animal pose, animal attitude, and animal coat and texture, but that will earn the artist only a narrow degree of copyright protection.
 There is no question that the other aspects of Two Dolphins and Life in the Living Sea, beyond the two dolphins crossing, are different—Life in the Living Sea is in color, includes a third dolphin, has different lighting, and includes several species of fish and marine plants.

+I tend to think that the analysis in Rentmeester is superior to that in Folkens.
+I’m also willing to concede (indeed, I agreed) that these are not similar other than the pose.
 But here is where I leave it – are the differences so stark that we can say there was no copying without resorting to a jury?
-The differences, to my undiscerning eye, seem no greater than the two images in Gross v.
+In Folkens especially, the differences (to my undiscerning eye) seem no greater than the two images in Gross v.
 Seligman or the two works in Rogers v.
 Koons.
 As I note above, I’ve got no qualms if folks find that these two are different.
 But I think there are some real similarities here – enough that I’m not ready to say, “there’s nothing similar but the natural idea of crossing dolphins.”

 It may be that Gross and/or Rogers are decided wrongly on the facts (something some of my colleagues have suggested), and in fact the similarities there were great enough to render the second work non-copied.
 However, the different framing of the legal question in these cases is difficult to square.
-The idea that we ignore near identical poses with near identical subjects simply because the pose might occur in nature troubles me a bit.Continue Reading ...
+The idea that we ignore near identical poses with near identical subjects simply because the pose might occur in nature troubles me a bit.I’m glad that the court did not go in that direction in Rentmeester.Continue Reading ...

 Ever since the introduction of AIA post-grant proceedings, many have questioned whether the procedural deck is stacked against patent owners.
 Limits on making claim amendments, having to bear the burden of showing the validity of claims already issued, and being subjected to multiple serial attacks, certainly have made it seem so.
 But have recent cases signaled the playing field may now be tipping ever so slightly in a patent owner’s favor?
 Or are these decisions just an illusion?